How does this medication work? What will it do for me?

 Surgery: It is important that your physician and anesthesiologist know that you are taking this medication before you undergo any surgical procedures requiring general anesthesia.

-Pregnancy: ACE inhibitors such as quinapril may cause harm or death to a developing baby if taken by the mother during pregnancy.
+Pregnancy: ACE inhibitors such as quinapril may cause harm or death to a developing baby if taken during pregnancy.
 This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, stop taking it immediately and contact your doctor.

 Breast-feeding: These medications pass into breast milk.
-If you are a breast-feeding mother and are taking quinapril and hydrochlorothiazide, it may affect your baby.
+If you are breast-feeding and taking quinapril and hydrochlorothiazide, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.
 Its use by this age group is not recommended.